Brooklyn Academy of Music: 2000s to present

 From 1999 to 2015, Karen Brooks Hopkins was president, and Joseph V. Melillo was executive producer through 2018.
 30 Lafayette Avenue's facade was restored for $8.6 million in 2004.
 Due to low ridership and increasing expenses, the BAMbus service was discontinued in 2013.

 In 2012, BAM opened its Richard B. Fisher Building, which includes a 250-seat experimental theater.
 A regular event at the time was BAMcinemaFest, a festival focusing on independent films.
 Katy Clark was president from 2015 and left the institution in 2021.
 The BAM Strong complex opened in October 2019, and a renovation of the Harvey Theater was finished at that time.
 The COVID-19 pandemic severely impacted BAM's finances.
 BAM KBH, which includes a black box theater and an archives space, opened in early 2025.
 The New York Times wrote the same year that, while many of BAM's previous executives (including Melillo and Hopkins) had worked there for several decades, their successors had left after only a few years.

-Gina Duncan served as president from 2022-2025.
-David Binder served as artistic director from 2019-2023.
-Amy Cassello served as interim artistic director from 2023-2024 until she was announced as artistic director in 2024.
+Gina Duncan served as president from 2022–2025.
+David Binder served as artistic director from 2019–2023.
+Amy Cassello served as interim artistic director from 2023–2024 until she was announced as artistic director in 2024.
+Since 2026, Tamara McCaw has been BAM's president.